 The Buddha lived from approximately 500BCE to 420BCE and his buddhist practices and philosophies were passed down through his disciples well after his death.
 Jesus lived from around 4BCE to 30AD and it is well known that Jesus left Jerusalem at age 13 to travel to Sindh to study directly under a brahmin priest for 6 years to "learn the way".
 Jesus then travelled throughout the Himalayas for a full DECADE to understand "the way" during the golden age and birth of Mahayana Buddhism.
-Therefore, even though Jesus may not have been a DIRECT disciple of Buddha himself, he did in fact follow buddhist teachings and philosophies during his early adult years while he traveled and he was so interested that he remained in the Himalayas until age 30.
-The bible talks about the birth of Jesus and then picks up the story again way later when Jesus was around age 30.
+Therefore, even though Jesus may not have been a DIRECT disciple of Buddha himself, he did in fact follow buddhist teachings and philosophies during his early adult years.
+While he traveled throughout the Himalayas, just like myself Jesus was so blown away by the beauty and magnificence of the mountain range and so fascinated that he remained there unil the age of 30.
+The bible talks about the birth of Jesus Christ and then picks up the story again way later when Jesus was around age 30.
 The bible conveniently skips all of the details about his early "Buddhist" years during which time he was learning the ways of the Buddha and gaining a solid understanding of Buddhist teachings.
 These formative years for Jesus must have had a very profound effect upon his psyche and beliefs.

 Ancient Indian scriptures tell us many things and we are finding that there are vast similarities between early Christian and Buddhist teachings which I have known all along.
 What is most interesting to me is that Jesus studied "Mahayana Buddhism" which is a very strict form of buddhism which outlines in detail how to live a "righteous life".